FarronF/limerick-council-meetings/meetings/2022/01/20-Virtual Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th December 2022.md

 The Fire Service is currently exploring options following the rejection of the Part 8

-Application for a Fire Service Training Centre in Kilmallock Business Park.--- 8.Question submitted by Councillor Mitchell
+Application for a Fire Service Training Centre in Kilmallock Business Park.
+---
+8.Question submitted by Councillor Mitchell

 “I will ask at the next meeting of the Cappamore Kilmallock Municipal District what the